-Anonymity.-Anonymity has been argued to be a powerful tool against experimenter demand effects in experimental research (Hoffman et al. 1994).
-In the context of policy preference experiments, researchers have recently relied on the use of anonymous online petitions in order to mitigate concerns about experimenter demand effects (Grigorieff, Roth, and Ubfal 2020).
-A commonly used additional tool is "list methods," which aims to veil the answers of individual respondents and is increasingly applied throughout the social sciences (Bursztyn, González, and Yanagizawa-Drott 2020; Chen and Yang 2019; Lergetporer, Piopiunik, and Simon 2021; Coffman, Coffman, and Ericson 2017).
+Anonymity Anonymity has been argued to be a powerful tool against experimenter demand effects in experimental research (Hoffman et al., 1994).
+In the context of policy preference experiments, researchers have recently relied on the use of anonymous online petitions in order to mitigate concerns about experimenter demand effects (Grigorieff et al., 2020).
+A commonly used additional tool are "list methods" which aim to veil the answers of individual respondents and are increasingly applied throughout the social sciences (Bursztyn et al., 2020b; Chen and Yang, 2019; Coffman et al., 2016; Lergetporer et al., 2017).

-Incentivized Outcomes.-Over the last few years, researchers have started using incentivized outcomes in the context of survey experiments.
-A commonly used approach is to elicit incentivized donations to political organizations that capture specific policy preferences (Grigorieff, Roth, and Ubfal 2020; Bursztyn, Egorov, and Fiorin 2020; Roth, Settele, and Wohlfart 2022a; Haaland and Roth 2023; Settele 2022).
+Incentivized outcomes Over the last few years, researchers have started using incentivized outcomes in the context of survey experiments.
+A commonly used approach is to elicit incentivized donations to political organizations which capture specific policy preferences (Bursztyn et al., 2020d; Grigorieff et al., 2020; Haaland and Roth, 2021; Roth et al., 2021a; Settele, 2020).
 Presumably, demand effects should be lower in tasks in which real money is at stake.

-Field Outcomes.-A small number of studies manage to link information provision with natural outcomes from the field, such as the take-up of job offers (Bursztyn, González, and Yanagizawa-Drott 2020), the repayment of credit card debt (Bursztyn et al. 2019), welfare take-up (Finkelstein and Notowidigdo 2019), policy choices of politicians (Hjort et al. 2021), campaign donations (Perez-Truglia and Cruces 2017), voting behavior (Kendall, Nannicini, and Trebbi 2015; Cruz et al. 2018; Gerber et al. 2020), canvassing activity using an online application (Hager et al. 2020, 2021), home sales (Bottan and Perez-Truglia 2020), credit card spending (Galashin, Kanz, and Perez-Truglia 2020), or stock trading choices of retail investors (Laudenbach et al. 2021).
+Field outcomes A small number of studies manage to link information provision with natural outcomes from the field, such as the take-up of job offers (Bursztyn et al., 2020b), the repayment of credit card debt (Bursztyn et al., 2019), welfare take-up (Finkelstein and Notowidigdo, 2019), policy choices of politicians (Hjort et al., 2019), campaign donations (Perez-Truglia and Cruces, 2017), voting behavior (Cruz et al., 2018; Gerber et al., 2020; Kendall et al., 2015), canvassing activity using an online application (Hager et al., 2020, 2021), home sales (Bottan and Perez-Truglia, 2020a), credit card spending (Galashin et al., 2020), or stock trading choices of retail investors (Laudenbach et al., 2021).
 The key advantage of these studies is that they provide unobtrusive behavioral outcome data from a natural setting.
-Experimenter demand effects are of no concern in many of these natural settings, as respondents are often not aware of the fact that they are part of an experiment.
+Experimenter demand effects are of no concern in many of these natural settings as respondents are often not aware of the fact that they are part of an experiment.
 In general, given that decisions in the field involve much higher stakes than survey responses, it is unlikely that changes in these outcomes reflect demand effects.

-Neutral Framing.-How should researchers frame the information treatments?
+Neutral framing How should researchers frame the information treatments?
 One way to minimize the relevance of experimenter demand effects is to adopt a neutral framing of the experimental instructions.
 The neutral framing of instructions usually makes the purpose of the experiment less transparent and draws less attention of respondents to the expectations and wishes of the experimenter.
-For example, Bursztyn, Egorov, and Fiorin (2020) truthfully tell respondents that they will be assigned to decide whether to authorize a donation to either a pro-immigrant or an anti-immigrant organization.
+For example, Bursztyn et al. (2020d) truthfully tell respondents that they will be assigned to decide whether to authorize a donation to either a pro-immigrant or an anti-immigrant organization.
 This reduces concerns that researchers are perceived as politically biased.

-Obfuscated Information Treatments.- One way to mitigate experimenter demand effects is to obfuscate the information treatments.
-Specifically, researchers can try to obfuscate the purpose of the study by providing respondents with additional pieces of information that are irrelevant, or by giving respondents tasks that give the impression that the purpose of the study is completely unrelated to the actual goal.
+Obfuscated information treatments One way to mitigate experimenter demand effects is to obfuscate the information treatments.
+Specifically, researchers can try to obfuscate the purpose of the study by providing respondents with additional pieces of information which are irrelevant, or by giving respondents tasks that give the impression that the purpose of the study is completely unrelated to the actual goal.
 One possibility is to give people an unrelated reason for why they receive the information of interest.
 For instance, researchers could tell respondents that they need to proofread or summarize pieces of information.
-For an example in the context of immigration attitudes, see Facchini, Margalit, and Nakata (2022).
+For an example in the context of immigration attitudes, see Facchini et al. (2016).
 Furthermore, in experiments in which the researcher elicits incentivized prior beliefs, the purpose of the information treatment may be naturally concealed by framing the information treatment as feedback on whether the respondent's answer qualified for an extra payment.